etang0/cse15l-lab-reports/lab1.md

   * `cat`: Reads contents from a file.
 [Read the documentation.](https://www.geeksforgeeks.org/cat-command-in-linux-with-examples/)
   * `mv`: Moves files.
 [Read the documentation.](https://www.geeksforgeeks.org/mv-command-linux-examples/)
   * `cp`: Copies files.
-[Read the documentation.](https://www.geeksforgeeks.org/cp-command-linux-examples/)
+[Read the documentation.](https://www.geeksforgeeks.org/cp-command-linux-examples/) Here are some examples of running commands.
   ![Image](Images/example1.png)
-  Here is the terminal output for the following series of commands:
   1. `pwd` tells us that the filepath of the current folder is "/home/linux/ieng6/cs15lsp23/cs15lsp23iy".
   2. `ls` shows us that the current folder contains "perl5" and "wavelet".
   3. `mkdir hello` creates a new folder called "hello".